Peshmerga: Specialized Units

 The Peshmerga Media Cell is one of the specialized units of the MoPA.
-Established in January 2022, it was created to professionalize the force’s information and media operations.
+Established in January 2022, it was created to professionalize the force's information and media operations.
 The unit acts as the official channel for statements on Peshmerga activities, with responsibilities that include safeguarding operational security, protecting journalists reporting from conflict zones, and ensuring the dissemination of accurate information to local and international audiences.
 It has also received support from international coalition advisers in developing media and information management practices.

-2025 Order of Battle (MoPA)

-Units reporting to the Ministry of Peshmerga Affairs: